fujaba/fulibFx/README.md

 <img width="640" height="360" src="docs/assets/hot-reload.gif" alt="GIF showing the hot reload feature">

+### 🏭 Annotation Processor

+The framework provides an annotation processor that hooks into the Java compiler.
+It can check for various errors and warnings during compilation, allowing you to find problems early on without having to run the application.
+Additionally, the annotation processor generates auxiliary classes that encapsulate some of the functionality of your controllers and components, like calling the initialization methods or providing the title.
+This can greatly improve the performance at runtime and simplifies debugging by reducing stack traces and allowing you to debug the generated code.
+The annotation processor is optional but strongly recommended.

 ### 🧷 Utilities

 The framework provides a few utility classes and data structures to simplify the creation of JavaFX applications.